Petra, a tourist attraction

 the footsteps of Moses, explore beautiful Dead Sea coral reefs at Aqaba, marvel at stunning desert views at Wadi Rum, or take in mysterious Petra, "the Rose City of the Desert".

 However, the must-see on any visit to Jordan is Petra, a wonderfully preserved ancient Arab city built near the Valley of Moses where the Biblical leader miraculously struck a rock and water gushed forth.
-Plan to spend at least a day or two exploring the place including the spectacular treasury, and equally impressive views from atop the

 Another not-to-be-missed tour includes an expedition to Wadi Rum where desert meets awe-inspiring jebels (mountains)